trilemma-dev/SecureXPC/Sources/SecureXPC/SecureXPC.docc/SecureXPC.md

     }
 })
 ```
-See ``XPCClient`` for more on how to create and send with a client.
+See ``XPCClient`` for more on how to retrieve a client and send requests.

 ## Topics
 ### Client and Server